hmcts/pip-frontend/README.md

     }
 ```

-Make sure you have those values set correctly for your application.
+Make sure you have those values set correctly for your application

 ### Healthcheck